rangl-labs/netzerotc/README.md

 * the `min_agent` method gives your actions the smallest possible value at each step
 * `max_agent`: largest possible actions at each step
+* `breeze_agent`: actions according to the Breeze scenario in the economic model, which represents slower and moderate deployment of new technologies
+* `storm_agent`: actions according to the Storm scenario in the economic model, which represents faster and radical deployment of new technologies
+* `gale_agent`: actions according to the Gale scenario in the economic model, which lies between the Breeze and Storm scenarios above
 * `random_agent`: random actions at each step
 * `RL_agent`: actions are provided by a previously trained RL agent